WheatenSudo/peppy_screensaver/README.md

 If CPU usage is higher than expected:

 1. Verify NEON is enabled (see above)
-2. Use a lower resolution meter template
+2. Use a lower resolution meter template (800x480 recommended for Pi 3)
 3. Disable spectrum visualization if not needed
+4. Disable album art rotation if enabled

 ## Directory Structure